-Elara is "The Most Seen Unknown" resort in town!
-If you've walked the strip, you've definitely seen the building, but probably had no clue as to what it was exactly or how to access it.
+Welcome to "The Most Seen Unknown" resort in town!
+If you've walked the strip, you've definitely seen the building, but probably had no clue it was named Elara, or any idea how to access it.

-Completed in December of 2009, it stands at 52 stories high and it's blue hued glass facade accented with the trademark large red "fin" jettisoning out of the side surely attracts attention.
-The fact that it dons a large "Hilton Grand Vacations" sign at its apex only adds to the confusion.
-Most people assume it is in fact a Hilton hotel, which is partially true, but it's hard to confirm as there are no direct entrances on the strip into the building.
+Completed in December of 2009, standing at 52 stories high, it's blue hued glass facade is accented with a trademark large red "fin" jettisoning out of the side.
+The fact that it dons a large "Hilton Grand Vacations" sign at its apex only adds to the confusion of its identity.
+Most people assume it is in fact a Hilton hotel, which is partially true.

-Originally built by the timeshare behemoth, Westgate Resorts, it was known as "PH Westgate Towers" (a nod to the history that it was originally to be a complex with multiple towers), in a partnership with Planet Hollywood Resorts and Casinos.
-Unfortunately at the time the full plans fell victim to the recession of the late 00's and was ultimately acquired by Hilton Grand Vacations (another timeshare operator).
+Originally built by the timeshare behemoth, Westgate Resorts, it was known as the "PH Westgate Towers" (a nod to the history that it was originally to be a complex with multiple towers), in a partnership with Planet Hollywood Resorts and Casinos.
+Unfortunately at the time the full plans fell victim to the recession of the late 00's, leading to its acquisition and subsequent transformation into the Hilton Grand Vacations portfolio.
 200 of the resorts 1,200 + rooms are actually timeshare units with the remaining being used as regular hotel suites.
 If you've watched the HULU documentary "Queen Of Versailles", this story should be familiar.

-The reason I recommend this resort to everyone is because it easily competes with every high end hotel in Vegas.
+The reason I HIGHLY recommend Elara to EVERYONE is because it easily competes with every high end hotel in Vegas.
 When a commercial of Vegas comes on TV, you're shown the opulence, the lights, the high roller lifestyle and pretty much everything that's generally the polar opposite of the regular joe's life & that's the appeal, The fantasy.
-What you'll also realize about Vegas is that opulence cost and those high roller hotel rooms will easily run you $300 a night on up.
+What you'll also realize about Vegas is that opulence cost and those high roller hotel rooms will easily run you $400 a night on up.

-Elara on the other hand was built cutting no corners and it's selling point is also it's price point.
-You can get a studio here for the low to mid $100's and go on up from there (they even have 5 bedroom suites priced as low as $700 a night!).
+Elara on the other hand was built cutting no corners and it's selling point is also its price point.
+You can get a studio here for the low to mid $100's and go on up from there (they even have 5 bedroom suites priced as low as $700 a night, date dependent of course).

-These rooms however are by no means "standard", with leather headboards, backlighting, red leather sectional couches, kitchens with black marble countertops, stainless steel appliances, a clothes washer and dryer (NOT common in Vegas, let alone hotel rooms anywhere), themed artwork and floor to ceiling windows to name just a few of the touches.
+The rooms however are by no means "standard", with leather headboards, backlighting, sectional couches, kitchens with black marble countertops, full refrigerator, stainless steel appliances, dishwasher, a clothes washer and dryer (NOT common in Vegas, let alone hotel rooms anywhere), themed artwork and floor to ceiling windows to name just a few of the touches.

 But there's one more thing that really, I mean REALLY, sets Elara apart from the competition.
 Press a button to close the full length window shade, hit another button and on turns a projector, converting your shade to a 125 inch projection screen!
-Serving a dual purpose as a sun shade and TV screen, this is what made me want to stay here in the first place and will "wow" anyone that sees it!
+This is what made me want to stay at Elara in the first place and will "wow" anyone that sees it!
 I mean how many people can say the went to Vegas and had a theater room in their suite for less than other "big name" suites with less amenities?